Vlkodlak148/Gatecraft-Coords/kingdom/arachnophobia.md

 # 🕷️ Arachnophobia

-A dark, cobweb-covered forest located right next to the **Dormitory (Ubytovna)**.
+A dark, cobweb-covered forest located right next to the hostel.
 This area has been completely overrun by spiders, making it a dangerous zone for new citizens. 🕸️

 ---